Greece: Ionian Isles Yacht Charter Guide

 Since the days of Odysseus, sailors and yachtsmen have been drawn to the western shores of Greece.
-Surrounded by myth and legend, the Ionian islands harbour a distinct feeling of ancient mystery which draws seafarers to this day.
-The complex history and varied occupation of the region has unmistakably shaped the land and people, resulting in a rich culture and an excellent local cuisine, with its architecture, music and art all carrying distinct flavours of those that have been before.
+Surrounded by myth and legend, the Ionian islands harbour a distinct feeling of an ancient mystery that draws seafarers to this day.
+The complex history and varied occupation of the region have unmistakably shaped the land and people, resulting in rich culture and excellent local cuisine, with its architecture, music, and art all carrying distinct flavours of those that have been before.
 The Ionian Islands cling to the verdant ‘green coast’ of Greece, where golden sands are flanked by endless olive and citrus groves, looking out onto impossibly turquoise seas.